adgproject/adg/doc/install.rst

 Dependencies
 ------------
-In order to run the code, you will need a Python install >= 2.7.1
+In order to run the code, you will need a Python install >= 2.7.1 and the following Python libraries:

-  - Python libraries:

-  	* networkx >= 2.0
+  - networkx >= 2.0

-    * numpy
+  - numpy

 If you want ADG to compile the LaTeX output file, you will need a Latex install with the PDFLaTeX compiler and the feynmp and feynmp-auto packages installed,